-Clarity on support for the self- employed or those working through Personal Service Companies

-Businesses in this area feel they have "slipped through the net" when it comes to the measures being put in place.
-ICAEW members have been raising this issue in their droves since Friday, and it is now the most common enquiry.
+• Clarity on support for people working through Personal Service Companies Small businesses that are limited companies, particularly those with no employees, feel they have "slipped through the net" when it comes to the measures being put in place.
 They want support "with wages not benefits" and crave a package that "is just as generous as that for the self-employed".
-One ICAEW member in particular says "If the self-employed worker has been responsible and saved up a year's salary they will probably not even qualify for Universal Credit (£16k savings cap).
-This can't possibly be fair so I hope it can be clearly raised with the Government so that the disparity can be addressed.".
-They also want clarity on how Directors of limited companies, drawing dividends as their remuneration, are going to be supported.
-They currently don't feel that if they operate their business from home they are not eligible for any support.
+One ICAEW member in particular said "If the self-employed worker has been responsible and saved up a year's salary they will probably not even qualify for Universal Credit (£16k savings cap).
+This can't possibly be fair so I hope it can be clearly raised with the Government so that the disparity can be addressed."
+Measures to support self-employed workers are welcome, but members want clarity on how Directors of limited companies, drawing dividends as their remuneration, are going to be supported.
+They currently don't feel that if they operate their business from home they are eligible for any support.

-• Clarity on employee support
+Clarity on employee support